SpencerWie/JavaScript/ImageManipulator/README.md

 * **Greyscale**: Checking this will greyscale the image
 * **Brightness**: The user can change the brightness of the image from -100 to 100, this is the added value on the pixel data
 * **Contrast**: The user can change the brightness of the image from -100 to 100, this is the mulitplied value on the pixel data
+* **Blur**: The user can blur the image by sigma/raduis amount, applying a guassain blur.
+* **Sharpen**: Will apply a blur and subtract that from the oringal image, creating a sharpened image.
 * **Reset**: Will reset the image operations back to default along with the pan and zoom.

 ### Libraries Used: